Kobe Paras: University of the Philippines (2019)

 On July 10, 2018, Paras announced that he will be returning to the Philippines to join the University of the Philippines Fighting Maroons, following the footsteps of his father, Benjie, who was member of the 1986 champion team, saying that UP is "the most respected educational institution in the country" and adding that "the attraction of UP is not just its basketball program, but the world-class education it is known for."
 Paras served a one-year residency period before he was eligible to play for the UP Fighting Maroons starting UAAP Season 82.
 Paras became the UAAP Player of the week on his debut as he helped the UP Fighting Maroons to clinch three straight victories.
 In April 2021, he left the team to seek better basketball opportunities in the United States.

 Professional career

 Niigata Albirex BB (2021–2022)

 On September 5, 2021, Paras signed with Niigata Albirex BB of the Japanese B.League.
 He made his debut on October 2, recording 25 points, 4 assists, and 2 steals, in a 85–81 loss to Kyoto Hannaryz.
 His contract expired by May 2022 and was not renewed.

 Altiri Chiba (2022–2023)

 After leaving Niigata Albirex, Paras moved to Altiri Chiba in June 2022, which has just been promoted to the B.League second division for the 2022–23 season.
 Paras parted ways with the team on March 3, 2023.
+Paras has reportedly retired from competitive basketball to focus on his business ventures according to his father Benjie Paras in 2026.